ArashRabbani/RandomWalkFracture/README.md

 -Mhiri, A., Blasingame, T. A., & Moridis, G. J. (2015, September).
 Stochastic modeling of a fracture network in a hydraulically fractured shale-gas reservoir.
 In SPE Annual Technical Conference and Exhibition.
 OnePetro.

-- Raw image source: Tom Bultreys, Luc Van Hoorebeke, Veerle Cnudde.
+-Raw image source: Tom Bultreys, Luc Van Hoorebeke, Veerle Cnudde.
 Multi-scale, micro-computed tomography-based pore network models to simulate drainage in heterogeneous rocks.
 Advances in Water Resources.
 2015.